 WHO MAY APPLY: This position is open to all qualified applicants.
 First consideration will be given to current PROTEC17 members in the same classification that are eligible for lateral transfer.

-WORK SCHEDULE: The work week is normally Monday through Friday, 7:00 a.m. to 4:00 p.m., but may at times require work outside of normal business hours and/or on weekends.
+WORK SCHEDULE: The work week is normally Monday through Friday, 7.00 a.m. to 4:00 p.m., but may at times require work outside of normal business hours.
 This full-time position is overtime eligible.

 SELECTION PROCESS: Applicants will be screened for clarity, completeness, and competitiveness.
 The most competitive candidates may be invited to participate in one or more interviews.
 Interviews will be conducted via Teams.
 Reference checks and file reviews will be conducted.